 Look how beautiful Lindsey’s pies are!
 By keeping the tablescape simple, your pies can shine!

-For each place setting I went old-school and tucked the linen napkins inside the water goblets.
-I remember when I was little and my parents took me out to dinner, I always thought it was so fancy to sit down and have the waiter pull the napkin out of the glass and place it on my lap!
+For each place setting, I went old-school and tucked the linen napkins inside the water goblets.
+When I was little, and my parents took me out to dinner, I always thought it was so fancy to sit down and have the waiter pull the napkin out of the glass and place it on my lap!

 Don’t be afraid to layer different dishes.
 I mixed in pumpkin plates and little bowls that say “Give Thanks” and used two completely different styles and colors of glassware.

 What is the takeaway from this tablescape?
 The only investment was the cost of the pies.
-Everything else I used was from my own collection of vintage and modern serving pieces and clippings from my own yard.
-The best part, the centerpiece is edible!
-The clippings can be enjoyed for a while and them composted.
+Everything else I used was from my collection of vintage and modern serving pieces and clippings from my yard.
+The best part is that the centerpiece is edible!
+The clippings can be enjoyed for a while and then composted.
 I think it’s perfect.

-If you are interested in placing orders for Sweet Lucy’s Pies, be sure to check her out on Facebook and Instagram.
-She is only taking orders through their catering manager by phone at 281-725-2441!
+If you want to place orders for Sweet Lucy’s Pies, check her out on Facebook and Instagram.
 These are her pie offerings for Thanksgiving…